The Ballots of Maricopa County

 “Continuous improvement is what we do at Maricopa County, so I welcome this report,..
 It shows that two things can be true at the same time: our elections team prepared well for the 2022 General Election and had every reason to trust our procedures and equipment.”

 Continuous improvement?
-This was an election where voters were denied the ability to cast a ballot in a gubernatorial race that was decided by 17,000 ballots.
-Voters who waited in lines for upwards of an hour were denied the ability to vote, were sent to other polling places where (if they even bothered to travel to and wait in line again) they often were denied the ability to vote, and then provisional ballots were not counted.
+This was an election where voters were denied the ability to cast ballots in a gubernatorial race that was decided by 17,000 votes.
+Voters who waited in lines for upwards of an hour were denied the ability to vote, were sent to other polling places, where — if they even bothered to travel and wait in line again — they often were denied the opportunity to vote, and then their provisional ballots were not counted.
 Continuous improvement?
-That’s a term you use for a county road project or for residential trash collection not for a core function of American democracy that we have been doing for nearly 400 years.
+That’s a term you use for a county road project or for residential trash collection, not for a core function of American democracy that we have been doing for nearly 400 years.

 Of course you can skate on this when the Arizona political and media establishment is united against the losing gubernatorial candidate, Kari Lake, dismissing her claims as election denialism.
 From the way the County reacted to the events of the 2022 Election, does anybody think they value the proper conduct of elections?